CaptainRich/book-search/Refactoring_Steps.md

 (Richard Ay, Dec-Jan 2020/21)

-This file lists the refactoring steps followed to convert the 'Book Search' application from a RESTfulAPI to a GraphQL API built with Apollo Server.
+This file lists the refactoring steps followed to convert the 'Book Search' application from a RESTful-API to a GraphQL-API built with Apollo Server.